utilize-world/MTT-Attempt/README.md

 # MTT-Attempt

-This is a pytorch implementation for multi-target tracking tasks in [Multi-Agent Particle Environment(MPE)](https://github.com/openai/multiagent-particle-envs), the corresponding paper of MADDPG is [Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments](https://arxiv.org/abs/1706.02275).
+This is a pytorch implementation for multi-target tracking tasks in tailored environment based on [Multi-Agent Particle Environment(MPE)](https://github.com/openai/multiagent-particle-envs), the corresponding paper of MADDPG is [Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments](https://arxiv.org/abs/1706.02275).

 ## Requirement